Browse by Medical Category

-To determine community health improvement needs and prioritize goals, the Massachusetts General Hospital Center for Community Health Improvement works with lcommunity stakeholders to conduct regular community health assessments.
+To determine community health improvement needs and prioritize goals, the Massachusetts General Hospital Center for Community Health Improvement works with community stakeholders to conduct regular community health needs assessments.
 The results provide a road map that guides and focuses our work.

 Massachusetts General Hospital has a long-standing commitment to see that everyone has access to the quality care they need, regardless of their ability to pay.
 The Center for Community Health Improvement extends this practice to Charlestown, Chelsea, Everett and Revere through their local MGH HealthCare Centers.

 Obesity is a national epidemic and occurs disproportionately in low income communities and communities of color.
-The Center for Community Health Improvement takes an environmental approach to this challenge, supporting community-organized efforts to change the conditions that lead to unhealthy behaviors.
+The Massachusetts General Hospital Center for Community Health Improvement takes an environmental approach to this challenge, supporting community-organized efforts to change the conditions that lead to unhealthy behaviors.

 Cultural, ethnic, and socioeconomic disparities contribute to a higher-than-state-average incidence and mortality of cancer in some of our neighboring communities.
 The Massachusetts General Hospital Center for Community Health Improvement partners with the Mass General Cancer Center to improve outreach, education and prevention, helping at-risk patients overcome barriers to screening and care.